Robert de Haan: Karting

-In 2018 De Haan became Junior champion at the Rotax Max Challenge Grand Finals.
-In 2019 he won the German Junior Kart Championship.
+In 2018, de Haan became Junior champion at the Rotax Max Challenge Grand Finals.
+In 2019, he won the German Junior Kart Championship.

 Ginetta Junior Championship

-In December 2020 De Haan won the Ginetta Junior Scholarship, following a test in the Ginetta G40 at Blyton Park, to compete in the full 2021 Ginetta Junior Championship.
+In December 2020, de Haan won the Ginetta Junior Scholarship, following a test in the Ginetta G40 at Blyton Park, to compete in the full 2021 Ginetta Junior Championship.
 He contested the season with Richardson Racing, taking three overall wins throughout the season.
 He finished the season fourth in the drivers' championship and as the highest place rookie.

 Formula 4

-In 2021 De Haan also won the FEED Racing shootout, which utilizes the Mygale M14-F4 car and is organised by Jacques Villeneuve and Patrick Lemarié.
-At the end of the year De Haan joined Van Amersfoort Racing to contest the season finales of the Italian F4 Championship and ADAC Formula 4 Championship.
-In the latter he even took a rookie win in the second race at the Nürburgring.
+In 2021, de Haan also won the FEED Racing shootout, which utilizes the Mygale M14-F4 car and is organised by Jacques Villeneuve and Patrick Lemarié.
+At the end of the year, de Haan joined Van Amersfoort Racing to contest the season finales of the Italian F4 Championship and ADAC Formula 4 Championship.
+In the latter, he even took a rookie win in the second race at the Nürburgring.

-In 2022 De Haan joined Pinnacle Motorsport in the Formula 4 UAE Championship from the third round onwards.
+In 2022, de Haan joined Pinnacle Motorsport in the Formula 4 UAE Championship from the third round onwards.
 He then joined Monlau Motorsport to compete in the F4 Spanish Championship.
 He finished the season in tenth and took a single podium at Circuit de Spa-Francorchamps.

 Porsche competition

-In 2023 De Haan rejoined Richardson Racing to compete in the Porsche Carrera Cup Great Britain and Porsche Carrera Cup Benelux.
-Ahead of the main season he already won the Porsche Sprint Challenge Southern Europe with the team.
-In the Porsche Carrera Cup GB he took three wins, becoming the youngest overall race winner in the history of the Porsche Carrera Cup GB and finished sixth in the championship.
-In the Porsche Carrera Cup Benelux he became the overall and rookie champion.
+In 2023, de Haan rejoined Richardson Racing to compete in the Porsche Carrera Cup Great Britain and Porsche Carrera Cup Benelux.
+Ahead of the main season, he already won the Porsche Sprint Challenge Southern Europe with the team.
+In the Porsche Carrera Cup GB, he took three wins, becoming the youngest overall race winner in the history of the Porsche Carrera Cup GB and finished sixth in the championship.
+In the Porsche Carrera Cup, Benelux he became the overall and rookie champion.
 He also joined Richardson Racing as guest driver in the Silverstone race of the Porsche Supercup, in which he claimed second place.
 De Haan also joined HRT Performance to compete in the Zandvoort round of the Porsche Carrera Cup Germany, in which he took a podium.

-In 2024 he made the step up to a full time seat with BWT Lechner Racing in the Porsche Supercup alongside duties in Carrera Cup Deutschland with Team 75 Bernhard.
+In 2024, de Haan made the step up to a full time seat with BWT Lechner Racing in the Porsche Supercup alongside duties in Carrera Cup Deutschland with Team 75 Bernhard.
 Many victories, poles and podiums were seen over the year.
-De Haan provided some great one on one duels throughout the year and clearly got to many of the more experienced drivers in both series.
-Some of these standout moments were his battle with Ghiretti in Monaco for Rd.2 of the Supercup.
-His high heat battle with Larry ten Voorde in the Nurburgring in the closing stages of the race post FCY intervention was one for the books.
-It is clear De Haan has great potential for 2025 and many are already backing him as favourite for both PCCD and PMSC titles.
+De Haan provided some one on one duels throughout the year and got to many of the more experienced drivers in both series.
+Some of these moments were his battle with Ghiretti in Monaco for the second round of the Supercup.
+His heat battle with Larry ten Voorde in the Nurburgring in the closing stages of the race post FCY intervention was one for the books.